Prime Markets

 Corfu, Greece

-What makes Corfu particularly interesting versus other Mediterranean options is that you’re getting EU residency pathway through investment combined with a stable rental market serving over 8 million visitors annually, all while prices remain well below what Mykonos or Santorini command for comparable properties.
+What makes Corfu particularly interesting is the EU residency pathway through investment combined with a stable rental market serving over 8 million visitors annually, while prices stay well below what Mykonos or Santorini command.
+The British Protectorate legacy means English-speaking services and legal frameworks that international buyers understand, removing friction that exists in some other Greek islands.

 Corfu, Greece Best Emerging real estate markets